sdojjy/tikv-coprocessor-client/README.md

 # tikv-coprocessor-client

-This client is base on [client-go](https://github.com/tikv/client-go), it's design to test tikv coprocessor directly.
+This client is based on [client-go](https://github.com/tikv/client-go), it's design to test tikv coprocessor directly.

 ## Feature